mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

-# Generate Report via API
+# Generate report via API

-Generate the Release Report manually as many times as you want or schedule it according to the desired frequency through our API.
+Generate the Releases Report manually as many times as you want or schedule it according to the desired frequency through our API.

-## Configure the Release Report
+## Configure the Releases Report

 ### Configurable attributes